 I’m an Indian and I love Indian food but if I go to an Indian restaurant in Paris tomorrow, I’m sure it will be extremely expensive.
 I would rather try the local cultural food from Paris.

 It will be less expensive and I will learn more about their culture.
 It’s all about experiences and the best and frugal way to enjoy this is by eating locally.

 Embrace the location and everything it has to offer and you’ll have a vacation you’ll never forget!

 I get it, luxury before anything else.
-So you’ll probably prefer travelling in your private vehicle.
+So you’ll probably prefer to travel in your private vehicle.
 Do that only if you have that kind of money but if you’re still reading this, I feel you want to have a frugal yet amazing vacation.

-Understand this fact – materialistic things give you only temporary happiness while travelling gives you happiness for a long time.
+Understand this fact – materialistic things give you only temporary happiness while traveling gives you happiness for a long time.

-It’s a tough call but I urge you to not spend on any of your wants, save up all the money and spend it on travelling.
-You should also sell all of the unnecessary items and clothes you have, accumulate all that money and put it in your vacation fund.
+It’s a tough call but I urge you to not spend on any of your wants, save up all the money, and spend it on traveling.
+You should also sell all of the unnecessary items and clothes you have, accumulate all that money, and put it in your vacation fund.

 You’ll learn how to save money and you’ll get to travel more often.
 How cool is that!